liufengyun/bacala/README.md

 ## Command Line Interface

-The program takes in an Ivy dependency specifiction XML file, and outputs the solution to the console as a tree.
+The program takes in a dependency specifiction XML file, and outputs the solution to the console as a tree.
 If there's no solution, it indicates where the insolvable conflict happens.

 ## Development